Adventures in Machine Learning

 return [‘plugin’]

-In this example, we define a Plugin class and then use __getattr__() to create a plugin instance when the “plugin” attribute is accessed.
+In this example, we define a Plugin class and use __getattr__() to create a plugin instance when the “plugin” attribute is accessed.
 We also use __dir__() to ensure that only the “plugin” attribute is visible in the module namespace.

 import mymodule